 .

-If the Spark driver runs inside Kubernetes, update kubernetes/spark-yaml/spark-submit.yaml
+If the Spark driver runs inside Kubernetes, update kubernetes/spark-yaml/spark-run.yaml

 to mount the PersistentVolume.

-Then the Spark driver can access additional jar files and resources under the mount point /opt/mr3-run/work-dir
+Then the Spark driver can access resources under the mount point /opt/mr3-run/work-dir

 .